World War I reparations: German defaults

 Protests by gymnasts from the Ruhr at the 1923 Munich Gymnastics Festival.
 The sign on the left reads "The Ruhr remains German".
 The right placard reads "We never want to be vassals".

 From the initiation of reparations, German coal deliveries were below the level agreed.
-In an attempt to rectify this situation, the Spa Conference was held in July 1920.
-At this conference it was decided that Germany would be paid five marks per coal ton delivered to facilitate coal shipments and help feed the miners.
-Despite this, Germany continued to default on her obligations.
+To rectify this, the Spa Conference was held in July 1920.
+At this conference, it was decided that Germany would be paid five marks per coal ton delivered, to facilitate coal shipments and help feed the miners.
+Despite this, Germany continued to default on its obligations.
 By late 1922, the German defaults on payments had grown so serious and regular that a crisis engulfed the Reparations Commission.
 French and Belgian delegates urged the seizure of the Ruhr to encourage the Germans to make more effort to pay, while the British supported postponing payments to facilitate the financial reconstruction of Germany.
 On 26 December 1922, Germany defaulted on timber deliveries.
 The timber quota was based upon a German proposal and the default was massive.
 (Note: By the 1922 quota deadline, "France had received 29% of her sawn timber allotment and 29% of her share of telegraph poles."
-While the German default was aimed specifically at France, there "was also substantial default on timber deliveries to Belgium and Italy".
-In addition, Britain "was still awaiting 99.80" per cent of her 1922 timber deliveries.)
+While the German default was aimed at France, there "was also substantial default on timber deliveries to Belgium and Italy".
+Britain "was still awaiting 99.80%" of her 1922 timber deliveries.)

 The Allies were unanimous that the default was in bad faith.
-Whilst Germany had lost important coal-fields in Silesia when these were transferred to Poland under the Versailles treaty, the required coal-quota had also been reduced.
-Exporting of German coal to Austria and Switzerland continued until December 1921 when the Reparations Committee banned all exports of German coal except to the Netherlands.
-In January 1923, despite quota reductions, the German Government defaulted on coal deliveries for the 34th time in three years.
+Whilst Germany had lost important coal-fields in Silesia when these were transferred to Poland under the treaty of Versailles, the required coal-quota had also been reduced.
+Exporting of German coal to Austria and Switzerland continued until December 1921, when the Reparations Committee banned all exports of German coal except to the Netherlands.
+In January 1923, despite quota reductions, the German government defaulted on coal deliveries for the 34th time in three years.